William H. Wharton: Early life and family

-Wharton was born in Virginia and was raised by an uncle following the deaths of his parents.
-He graduated from the University of Nashville and was admitted to the Tennessee bar in 1826.
-Afterward, Wharton moved to Mexican Texas, and on December 5, 1827, married Sarah Ann Groce, the daughter of a wealthy landowner.
-Their only child was a son, John A. Wharton (1828–1865), who served in the American Civil War as a Confederate major general.
-The Wharton family established a farm known as Eagle Island Plantation.
+Wharton was born in Virginia to William and Judith Harris Wharton.
+Following the deaths of his parents, he was raised by his uncle, Jesse Wharton in Nashville.
+He attended Vanderbilt University, as a member of its first class, then known as the University of Nashville.
+He was admitted to the Tennessee bar in 1826.

 Texas Revolution

 Wharton served as a delegate to the Convention of 1832 from the District of Victoria.
-The convention unanimously elected him to deliver the resolutions to the legislature of Coahuila y Tejas (then a part of Mexico) in Saltillo and to the Mexican Congress in Mexico City.
+The convention elected him as one of the representatives delivering the resolutions to the legislature of Coahuila y Tejas in Saltillo and to the Mexican Congress in the Federal District.

 Following that convention's unsuccessful attempts to form a new state separate from Coahuila y Tejas, Wharton served as president of the follow-up Convention of 1833 and openly advocated complete independence from Mexico, in contrast to the moderate view held by native Texans and others like Stephen F. Austin.
 Wharton later served as a delegate from the Columbia district to the Texas Consultation of 1835.

 Wharton entered military service during the Texas Revolution, serving as a colonel and judge advocate general.
 He participated in the siege of San Antonio de Béxar in the fall of 1835.
 Shortly thereafter, he was appointed as one of three commissioners to the United States to secure aid for the Texians.